symphonyoss/App-Integrations-Universal/README.md

 * MessageML v1

+##Testing with Postman for MessageMLv1
+[Postman](http://getpostman.com) is an application that makes it easy to test HTTP requests.

+1. Download and install Postman.
+2. Copy and paste your webhook URL into Postman
+3. Change the HTTP method to POST
+4. Click Body then select raw.
+5. Compose a messageML document in the body of the HTTP request.
+You can use the code samples above for pre-formmated messages.
+6. Click Send.

 ```sh
 <messageML>
 This is an example of the sort of text that you can fit within the Universal Webhook Integration.
 Your service can post updates here!<br/>